UziTech/storage.js/README.md

 localStorage for objects

 # Overview
-A local storage option that allows storing and retrieving any object including functions, undefineds, regexps, dates, string, numbers
+A local storage option that allows storing and retrieving any object including functions, undefineds, regexps, dates, string, numbers, and binaries using ejson [https://www.meteor.com/ejson]

 # Usage
 ```javascript